iCodeWalker/three-js-post-processing/readme.md

        We need to test if the user has a pixel ratio to 1 and if he dosen't support WebGL 2, if so, we add the SMAA Pass.

        To know if the browser supports WebGL 2 we can use capabilities property on the render.

+14. UnrealBloomPass :

+    1. Import the UnrealBloomPass.
+    2. Instantiate it and add it to the effectComposer.

+    3. three main parameters to control:
+       Strength : How strong is the glow. radius : How far that brightness can spread. threshold : At what luminosity limit things start to glow.